 The generative adversarial estimation framework is a minimax game between two components---the {\em discriminator} and the {\em generator}---over classification accuracy:

-The generator is an algorithm to simulate synthetic data; its objective is to find a data\hyp{}generating algorithm that confuses the discriminator.
-The discriminator is a classification algorithm that distinguishes observed data from simulated data; it takes a data point as input and classifies if it comes from observed data or simulated data; its objective is to maximize the accuracy of its classification.
+The generator is an algorithm that produces the simulated data; its objective is to find a data\hyp{}generating process that confuses the discriminator.
+The discriminator is a classification algorithm that distinguishes the observed data from the simulated data; it takes an observation as input and classifies whether it comes from observed data or simulated data; its objective is to maximize the accuracy of its classification.

-In original GAN, both the discriminator and the generator are given as neural networks (hence the name).
+In the original GAN, both the discriminator and the generator are given as neural networks (hence the name).
 In this paper, we take the generator to be the structural model we intend to estimate and the discriminator to be an arbitrary classification algorithm (while our primary choice is a neural network).
-For classification accuracy, we employ the cross\hyp{}entropy loss, following \citet{goodfellow2014generative}.
-There are also other losses considered in the literature.
-In machine learning, they concern very high\hyp{}dimensional data such as images, sounds, and texts and suffer from the problem that a small change in the generator induces disjointly supported data.
-The Wasserstein distance is popular as it can properly measure the distance of probability distributions on disjoint supports.
-Meanwhile, the Wasserstein distance is not very tractable, and not much theory is available to derive statistical properties.
-On the other hand, the cross\hyp{}entropy loss has nice connection to the Jensen--Shannon divergence and is more susceptible to theoretical inspection.
-Compared to datasets in machine learning, economic data are often low\hyp{}dimensional enough to suffer less from disjoint supports, so we choose the cross\hyp{}entropy loss and aim to establish good theoretical characterization.
+For classification accuracy, we employ the cross\hyp{}entropy loss, following \citet{goodfellow2014generative}. \footnote{There are also other losses considered in the literature.
+In machine learning, they concern high\hyp{}dimensional data such as images, sounds, and texts, and the Wasserstein distance has gained huge popularity for its ability to measure the distance of disjoint probability distributions.
+It is also used in economic applications \citep{imbensGANs}.}